NorahCC/Face_Recognition_MTCNN_FaceNet/README.md

 # FaceRecognition_MTCNN_FaceNet
 An implementation of face recognition based on MTCNN and Facenet.
+There are more details in the 'project report' file.

 To run the program, please
 1. Add two subfolders named 'imgs' and 'pics' (which have it own subfolders named 'anchors' and 'resize_anchors') under the folder 'facenet'.
 2. Adjust file paths.